-Diff’rent Strokes revolved around Arnold and Willis (Gary Coleman and Todd Bridges), two young and underprivileged African-American boys whose mother died.
+Diff’rent Strokes revolved around Arnold and Willis (Gary Coleman and Todd Bridges), two young African-American boys whose mother died.
 On her deathbed, the mother asked her employer a favor – to take care of her two sons.
 That was when destiny had the boys go from rags to riches.

 Mr. Drummond (the wealthy Manhattan widower) and his daughter Kimberly, along with the housekeeper Mrs. Garrett (who later came to star in The Facts of Life), find themselves taking Willis and Arnold under their wings.
 The show covered some tough topics such as racism, drug use and even child molestation during its run.